ccharon/docs/quemu-with-win-license.md

-# Use your OEM Windows License embedded into your laptop for a QEMU Windows VM
+# Use your OEM Windows License embedded into your PC for a QEMU Windows VM

-create a new machine and add this to your domain.xml (replace first line to add qemu namespace) add xml replacing the </devices> line.
+you need a OEM PC, like in this case from Dell. ... and of course Linux :P create a new machine and add this to your domain.xml (replace first line to add qemu namespace) add xml replacing the </devices> line.

 ```xml